 8 Signs Of Prostate Cancer

-Prostate cancer remains the second most common cause of death from cancer among men, and the American Cancer Society predicted an estimated 164,000 new cases for 2018.
+Prostate cancer remains the second most common cause of death from cancer among men, and the American Cancer Society predicts an estimated 191,930 new cases for 2020, an increase of about 17k from 2019.
 The risk of developing prostate cancer increases significantly after the age of 65, and one in nine men will be diagnosed in their lifetime.

 Many cases of prostate cancer are discovered during routine blood work that reveals an elevated prostate-specific antigen (PSA) level – a possible indicator of prostate cancer.
 If you have any of the following symptoms, it could be an indication of concern and should prompt you to contact your physician: